-By Booking Online You Are Agreeing to our
+By Booking Online You Agree to our

 24-hour Cancellation Policy*